 Additional importer activity data can be obtained by filing a Freedom of Information Act (FOIA) request to the Customs Office of Strategic Trade (OST) in Washington, D.C.
 OST data contains many of the same data elements as the NFC data, plus a number of significant additions.
 Additional data fields, such as the country of origin, MID, HTSUS tariff classifications, and special program indicators, provide further information that is useful in assessing risk and managing the Customs function.
 The cost of obtaining FOIA data is approximately $250 to $300 and can take up to eight (8) weeks for the government to process.

 Total Fees and Processing Costs

-Collectively, the U.S. government fees are $600 yearly for a single IOR for one year of data with each additional IOR and/or years of data running an additional $150 per IOR/year.
+Collectively, the U.S. government fees are $650 for a single IOR and one year of import data, with each additional IOR and/or year of data running an additional $150 per IOR/year.